Faorne History, Family Crest & Coats of Arms

 - Origins Available:

 Faorne was first used as a surname by descendants of the Pictish people of ancient Scotland.
-The ancestors of the Faorne family lived on the land of Fearn in Ross where the family has a long and distinguished history dating back to the early Middle Ages.
+The ancestors of the Faorne family lived on the land of Fearn in Ross where "the Gaelic name of this parish, Fearnn, signifies 'the alder-tree,' and was applied in consequence of the great number of alders growing at Mid-Fearn, in the parish of Edderton, in the neighbourhood.
+An abbey was founded there in the reign of Alexander II., by Farquhar, first Earl of Ross."

 Early Origins of the Faorne family

-The surname Faorne was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Faorne was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross.

 Faorne Spelling Variations